stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/paragraphformat/get_wordwrap/_index.md

 title: Aspose::Words::ParagraphFormat::get_WordWrap method
 linktitle: get_WordWrap
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::ParagraphFormat::get_WordWrap method.
+description: 'Aspose::Words::ParagraphFormat::get_WordWrap method.
 If this property is false, Latin text in the middle of a word can be wrapped for the current paragraph.
-Otherwise Latin text is wrapped by whole words in C++.
+Otherwise Latin text is wrapped by whole words in C++.'
 type: docs
 weight: 4100
 url: /cpp/aspose.words/paragraphformat/get_wordwrap/